What are we up to?

 -The Rose Memorial Garden/Pergola area near the footprint maze

-Pollinator Project – new from 2020.
+– Pollinator Project – started 2020.
 This is the area at the Terry Avenue gates.
 Read more below.

-We also built and care for the Forest School area (story circle) and are also in the process of adding a new pond near the play parks.
+We also built and care for the Forest School area (story circle).
 We have a volunteer who cares for the rockery under the cafe, too.
-We have started to propagate our own plants in the Lodge Garden, the area behind the cafe.
+We also started propagate our own plants in the Lodge Garden, the area behind the cafe over the last couple of years.

 You can read more about gardening areas and our plans/aims here.